 MPOs are administered by a board consisting primarily of elected officials from the local jurisdictions within the geographic boundary of the MPO.
-Funding for MPOs is provided through a combination of federal, state, and local Exhibit 10.2 Metropolitan Planning Organizations in Wisconsin funds.
+Funding for MPOs is provided through a combination of federal, state, and local funds.
 Each MPO is governed by a board consisting primarily of chief elected officials who represent different parts of the area served by the MPO.
 A technical committee (typically referred to as a Technical Advisory Committee, or TAC) advises the policy board.
 In some MPOs, a citizen advisory committee and other specialized committees serve as advisory bodies to the policy board.